Startup Offers To Sequence Your Genome Free Of Charge, Then Let You Profit From It

 Nebula Genomics, created by the prominent Harvard geneticist George Church and his lab colleagues, seeks to upend the usual way genomic information is owned.

-Today, companies like 23andMe make some of their money by scanning your genetic patterns and then selling that information to drug companies for use in research, unless you opt out.
+Today, companies like 23andMe make some of their money by scanning your genetic patterns and then selling that information to drug companies for use in research.
+(You choose whether to opt in.)

 Church says his new enterprise leaves ownership and control of the data in an individual's hands.
 And the genomic analysis Nebula will perform is much more detailed than what 23andMe and similar companies offer.